loda-lang/loda-programs/programs/oeis/list0.md

 * [A071874](http://oeis.org/A071874) ([L39 program](071/A071874.asm)): Decimal expansion of the seventh (of 10) decimal selvage number; the n-th digit of a decimal selvage number, x, is equal to the tenths digit of n*x.
 * [A071875](http://oeis.org/A071875) ([L38 program](071/A071875.asm)): Decimal expansion of the eighth (of 10) decimal selvage number; the n-th digit of a decimal selvage number, x, is equal to the tenths digit of n*x.
 * [A071910](http://oeis.org/A071910) ([L12 program](071/A071910.asm)): a(n) = t(n)*t(n+1)*t(n+2), where t() are the triangular numbers.
+* [A071930](http://oeis.org/A071930) ([L90 program](071/A071930.asm)): Number of words of length 2n in the two letters s and t that reduce to the identity 1 by using the relations ssTT=1, ststSS=1 and ststTT=1, where S and T are the inverses of s and t, respectively (i.e., sS=1 and tT=1).
+The generators s and t and the three stated relations generate the quaternion group Q4.
 * [A071934](http://oeis.org/A071934) ([L06 program](071/A071934.asm)): a(n) = Sum_{i=1..n} K(i+1,i), where K(x,y) is the Kronecker symbol (x/y).
 * [A071954](http://oeis.org/A071954) ([L10 program](071/A071954.asm)): a(n) = 4*a(n-1) - a(n-2) - 4, with a(0) = 2, a(1) = 4.
 * [A072025](http://oeis.org/A072025) ([L14 program](072/A072025.asm)): a(n) = n^4 + 2*n^3 + 4*n^2 + 3*n + 1 = ((n+1)^5+n^5) / (2*n+1).